 Steven Willemsen is a PhD Candidate and Junior Lecturer in Film and Media Studies.
 His research interests lie in film theory, narratology, and cognitive approaches to the Arts and Humanities.
 He is author of Impossible Puzzle Films: A Cognitive Approach To Contemporary Complex Cinema (with Dr. Miklós Kiss, Edinburgh University Press, 2017), co-editor of the book series Sleutelteksten in Film- en Mediatheorie (Key Texts in Film and Media Theory), and has been a Visiting Research Scholar at the University of California, Santa Barbara, at the Research Centre for Literature & The Mind (2016-17).
 Currently he is working on a doctoral thesis examining experiences of narrative complexity in film, blending narratological and embodied-cognitive perspectives.

 Music and Performance Studies

-KRISTIN McGEE is Associate Professor in Popular Music in the Arts, Culture and Media Department at the University of Groningen in the Netherlands.
-She is also the current Chair of the Board of the International Association for the Study of Popular Music Benelux.
-She has written on the subject of jazz, gender and popular music and audio visual media within a variety of articles and books, including her manuscript Some Liked it Hot: Jazz Women in Film and Television (Wesleyan University Press 2009).
-She is also on the board of KVNM (Royal Society for Music History of the Netherlands) and the review board of the journals Jazz Perspectives and IASPMonline.
-She is currently completing a manuscript on the crossover jazz scenes of the Netherlands.
-She is also a saxophonist and sometimes popular and experimental music composer.
-Since 2013 she has also led the Groningen Student Big Band.
+Kristin McGee is Associate Professor in Popular Music in the Arts, Culture and Media Department at the University of Groningen in the Netherlands.
+She heads this program’s music track as well as organizes the music series Music Matters.
+She teaches on various subjects including popular music theory, gender and sexuality within popular music, music and globalization, critical race theory, audiovisual arts cultures, film music, and music event organization.
+She is also the current chair of the board of the International Association for the Study of Popular Music Benelux.
+She has written on the subject of jazz, gender, popular music and audiovisual media within a variety of articles and books, including her monograph Some Liked it Hot: Jazz Women in Film and Television (Wesleyan University Press 2009).
+She is currently completing a manuscript for Routledge’s Transnational Studies in Jazz Series entitled Remixing European Jazz Culture.